CS-SI/Orekit/src/site/markdown/contributing.md

 [bug tracking system](https://gitlab.orekit.org/orekit/orekit/-/issues).
-If you have trouble qualifying the problem, talk about it on the [forum](https://forum.orekit.org/) first. **And remember: the more information we get, the easier the community can reproduce and fix it.**
+If you have trouble qualifying the problem, talk about it on the [forum](https://forum.orekit.org/) first. **And remember: the more information the community get, the easier the community can reproduce and fix it.**

 The bug tracking system is also the right place to report your feature requests.
 We do not promise to take them into account, and even less to do it